Thriving on Country

 Nutrient and sediment runoff from sugar cane drains can impact water quality for the Great Barrier Reef, causing problems for Reef ecosystems such as seagrass meadows and delicate corals.

-Changes to the landscape and land management practices since colonisation, as well as the introduction of invasive plant and animal species, have also dramatically affected the health of wetlands in the Reef catchments, which would otherwise have helped in filtering water making its way to the Reef.
+Changes to the landscape and land management practices since colonisation, as well as the introduction of invasive plant and animal species, have also dramatically affected the health of wetlands, which – when healthy – help in filtering water making its way to the Reef.

 Australia’s Traditional Owners managed the land sustainably for over 40,000 years, but until very recently, much of this multi-generational knowledge around caring for Country has been overlooked and First Nations peoples have been actively disconnected from their traditional lands.
 This has broad social, cultural, spiritual, economic and environmental implications and presents a significant barrier to both landscape restoration and reconciliation.